 - the clerk checking to see if more were in stock

-- checking with her manager to see if the sale price was still good
+- checking with the manager to see if the sale price was still good

 - waiting for a manager to verify the price

 - waiting for another manager because the first one wasn't authorized to verify the price

 - checking to see if there was a rebate

 - asking if we wanted the extended warranty